 An electric Little Free Library (eLFL) is a regular Little Free Library retrofitted with a solar PV panel, battery storage, and charging electronics.
 It is developed by students at UW-Madison in collaboration with the Great Lakes Community Conservation Corps (GLCCC).
 It serves as a way to provide free community access to clean electricity.

-While currently focused on Madison, this project’s roots began with an initiative originating in Racine.
+Partnership with GLCCC: While currently focused on Madison, this project’s roots began with an initiative originating in Racine.
 The Great Lakes Community Conservation Corps (GLCCC) is an organization based in Wisconsin which works with veterans experiencing homelessness and disadvantaged youth by providing them job skills training.
 GLCCC recognized that often their trainees did not have a permanent residence and hence a safe place to charge their personal electronics.
 They identified a two-fold need: (1) community solar-powered charging kiosks for their trainees to charge their electronics for free; and (2) training the trainees to fabricate the kiosks to improve their job market potential and to serve as green ambassadors.
 GLCCC received a grant from the Wisconsin Office of Energy Innovation in 2021 to build these kiosks and they partnered with UW-Madison to get technical assistance on the prototypes.

-To kick off this project, a makeathon (“Solympics”) was organized in Summer 2021 during which UW students made kiosk prototypes.
+Solympics: To kick off this project, a makeathon (“Solympics”) was organized in Summer 2021 during which UW students made kiosk prototypes.
 A unique feature of this makeathon was that the GLCCC veterans participated as advisors to provide immediate feedback to the students, helping them devise contextually relevant designs.
 The winning team designed a Little Free Library (LFL) retrofitted with a small solar charging system called the electric LFL or eLFL.
 The design was developed into a field-ready prototype and was installed at the GLCCC facility in Racine, WI in March 2022.

-Graduate students in the Energy Analysis and Policy program at UW studied the need, feasibility, costs, and benefits of such an eLFL for communities in Madison.
+Deployment in Madison: Graduate students in the Energy Analysis and Policy program at UW studied the need, feasibility, costs, and benefits of such an eLFL for communities in Madison.
 They deployed a prototype at Lisa Link Peace Park, located on State Street in Madison for a month in the spring of 2022, collected data, and sought to provide a road map for future implementation of electric/solar-powered charging stations.
 Through meetings with local non-profits, elected officials, community experts, and end-users, they determined that there is a need for electricity and access to electricity for under-served individuals and communities.
-The prototype deployment led to daily uses of the eLFL (both for charging and books), meaning it is to deploy energy kiosks in areas of high need.
+The prototype deployment led to daily uses of the eLFL (both for charging and books), meaning it is feasible to deploy energy kiosks in areas of high need.
 The group concluded that the benefits of the eLFL (electricity access, resource sharing, information sharing) far outweigh the costs of the eLFL deployment and the project (time to seek permission, cost of the materials).
 More details can be found in their capstone project report.

 Prototype Specifications: